Pakistani PM Imran Khan's ex-wife escapes gun attack in Islamabad - ExBulletin

 Reham, in several updates on her Twitter account, complained that she and her staff had to wait hours to get a registered FIR, according to the report.

-“It’s 9 am.
-My PS (personal secretary) and my team did not sleep a minute and the FIR was still not registered at the Shams Colony Police Station in Islamabad.
-(The) investigation is ongoing, ”she tweeted Monday morning.
+“It is 9 am.
+My PS (personal secretary) and my team have not slept for a minute and the FIR has still not been registered at the Shams Colony Police Station in Islamabad.
+(The) investigation is ongoing, “she tweeted Monday morning.

 At 10 a.m., Reham shared a copy of his complaint filed at the police station.
 He says they were on the Rawalpindi-Islamabad highway near the IJP road when two men tried to stop them at gunpoint.
 The suspects were between 25 and 30 years old.